 - A check given in exchange for a returned check.

 - A check more than one (1) year old.

 If the maker does not pay or cause the check to honored within ten (10) days after the mailing of the notice, then the check may be presented to the District Attorney’s office.

 Office for criminal prosecution.
 The check must be presented in person by the holder who must furnish the following:

-A signed postal receipt or returned letter that is undeliverable.
+- A signed postal receipt or returned letter that is deliverable.

 Who do I Contact:

 Ms. Dee Jaye Teutsch, Coordinator